+This soil handling method uses low ground pressure bulldozers to build the storage mound in combination with dump trucks to transport the soil.
 Top- and subsoil(s) are to be stored in separate mounds or in clearly defined parts of mounds, in some circumstances where the topsoil can be easily recovered it may be laid over the subsoil.

 The space available for storage in mineral workings is often limited and this determines the 'height' of mounds.
-For topsoil the preference is for 1 to 3m height in order to minimize the impact of storage on biological processes, whereas for subsoils where the biological activity is lower, subject to safe operations, mounds are often raised to heights of 3 to 5m depending on the resilience of the soils to compaction (see Part One & Supplementary Note 3).
+For topsoil, the preference is for 1 to 3m height in order to minimize the impact of storage on biological processes, whereas for subsoils where the biological activity is lower, subject to safe operations, mounds are often raised to heights of 3 to 5m depending on the resilience of the soils to compaction (see Part One & Supplementary Note 3).

 In this soil handling option, the mounds are either built as one 'tier' or 'multi-tier' high.
-In the single tier only the excavator and if used the bulldozer traffic the tipped soil surface and usually the final surface.
-Whilst, in the multi-tier mounds it is also trafficked by loaded dump trucks.
+In the single tier only the bulldozer traffic the soil surface and usually the final surface.
+In the multi-tier, the mound is also trafficked by loaded dump trucks.